datafilter/HalfKey/motivation.md

 - Audits and reports
 - Source code

 While most password managers have a solid approach to zero-knowledge secure encrypted data storage, there are some differences in the algorithms used.
 Some follow OWASP guidelines religiously and others deviate from it where they understand the topic in depth.
-For example, understanding that password length is more important PBKDF iterations by doing the math.
+For example, understanding that password length is more important than PBKDF iterations by doing the math.

 The audits I read didn't have any issue with the security architectures in general.
 The various algorithms used have all been proven to be resistant to brute-force attacks and won security competitions.
 However, some workarounds to access password manager data without the master password are surprisingly trivial!
 Fortunately _most_ workarounds require root access (ie malware).
 It is one thing to design a secure system, but it is quite something else to ensure that there are no vulnerabilities when it is put into action.